michael-ouyang-projects/Photo-Organizer/README.md

 # Photo-Organizer

 ## Motivation
-**I had a great number of disorder photos camimg from different source like mobile phone, computer, social media, cloud storage, etc.** <br/>
+> **I had a great number of disorder photos camimg from different source like phone, computer, social media, cloud storage, etc.**

-**What i wanted to do is putting them all together and do the classification base on there creation time.**
+> **What i wanted to do is putting them all together and do the classification base on there creation time.**

 ---